How Does Japan Celebrate Christmas?

 Christmas markets are dotted all around big cities in Japan.
 They're not that far off what you'd expect from a European (or specifically German) Christmas market and definitely harbour a similar vibe.

-That said, the food at these Christmas markets, and the lovely handmade gifts are a definite highlight.
+That said, the food at these Christmas markets, and the lovely handmade gifts, are a definite highlight.
 And with the attention and care the cities put into making the streets shine, it's like walking into a winter wonderland.
 Especially if you get lucky enough to go in the snow!

 Although these Christmas markets are often a bit smaller than their European counterparts, they can be found all around Tokyo and other larger cities - complete with the customary mulled wine (though you'll struggle to find British mulled cider).